+'''

 Internal name: cc_power_state_change

+Module frequency: once-per-instance

+Supported distros: all

 Activate only on keys: power_state

+Config schema:

-power state: (object)
+power_state: (object)

+'''

 delay: (integer/string/now) Time in minutes to delay after cloud-init has finished.
 Can be now or an integer specifying the number of minutes to delay.
 Default: now.